schuellerf/bufferbane/CHART_ENHANCEMENTS.md

 **Mode 2: Difference View**
 - Show difference between targets
-- Example: `schueller.pro latency - 1.1.1.1 latency`
+- Example: `server.example.com latency - 1.1.1.1 latency`
 - Identifies when specific target degrades vs baseline
 - Useful for: "Is this my ISP or the server?"